algosup/2022-2023-project-5-algorithmics-Team-5/Documents/Technical_Specifications.md

 ### *Out-Of-Scope*

-The software will not support OS older than **Windows 7**, nor will it support older version of CPP.
+The software will not support OS older than **Windows 7**, nor will it support older versions of CPP.

-In the case that the input or process does not follow documentation, troubleshooting won't be done by the software in order to try to format the data and make it work.
+In the specific case where the input or process does not follow the documentation, troubleshooting won't be done by the software in order to try to format the data and make it work.

-Result won't be dynamically updated when the input will change, user will have to run the software again.
+The result won't be dynamically updated when the input will change, The user will have to run the software again.

 ## **Solutions**